amanchokshi/solshade/paper/paper.md

 Heiberg Island, 2025. *Solshade* is the first of many ideas which were sparked by these discussions.

-A. C. acknowledges support from the Trottier Space Institute Fellowship program, which enabled parts of this research.
+I acknowledge the Polar Continental Shelf Program for providing funding and logistical support for our research program.
+I also acknowledges support from the Trottier Space Institute Fellowship program, which enabled parts of this research.
+This research was undertaken, in part, thanks to funding from the Canada 150 Research Chairs Program.

 # References